dmpratt/mslearn-synapse/Instructions/Labs/21-Streaming.md

         [datalake]
     FROM
         [orders] TIMESTAMP BY EventProcessedUtcTime
-    GROUP BY ProductID, SlidingWindow(second, 5)
+    GROUP BY ProductID, TumblingWindow(second, 5)
     HAVING COUNT(*) > 1
     ```